Question6.com: We, The People are NOT HAPPY

 How does science fit into the picture?

 This leads to the general idea that Good and Bad result from different levels of consciousness.
 At a higher level of consciousness, we all belong to the same world.
 We are united through our souls.
-We have escaped the isolation of our body.
+We have escaped the isolation of our bodies.

 At a lower level of consciousness, we lose the general view and can only see the many separate pieces.
 We sink back down to the material world.